 -General John Dailey, Director of The Smithsonian Institution’s National Air and Space Museum.

-Since 1988, the team at Cosmosphere’s fabrication, restoration and high fidelity replica division have brought the highest standards of craftsmanship to the creation of high-fidelity replicas, artifact restoration, installation of custom made display cases, exhibits and more.
+Since 1988, the team at SpaceWorks, a division of the Cosmosphere, have brought the highest standards of craftsmanship to the creation of high-fidelity replicas, artifact restoration, installation of custom made display cases, exhibits and more.

 Their restoration work has helped to preserve the retrieved Saturn V F-1 engines from the Apollo program, the Liberty Bell 7 and the Odyssey—the Apollo 13 Command Module that calls the Cosmosphere home.

-Cosmosphere has created custom display cases for artifacts in the galleries at the Cosmosphere as well as other museums and touring exhibits around the world.
-Because of their extensive experience in conservation work, Cosmosphere clients are assured that exhibits are handled with the utmost care and highest professional quality.
+SpaceWorks has created custom display cases for artifacts in the galleries at the Cosmosphere as well as other museums and touring exhibits around the world.
+Because of their extensive experience in conservation work, SpaceWorks clients are assured that exhibits are handled with the utmost care and highest professional quality.

 That same quality comes to the installation of exhibits.

-From fabrication to installation, the Cosmosphere provides unparalleled experience and commitment to the highest standards in the museum industry.
+From restoration to conservation, SpaceWorks provides unparalleled experience and commitment to the highest standards in the museum industry.
 Tell us about your next project.
 Chances are, we can help!